 - Organizational alignment is critical.
 Can your organization keep your job revenues/fees in line with G&A?
 Don’t get caught cutting so much that you can’t manage the jobs you win — finance and pre-construction need to be aligned.
 Are you able to produce reporting that allows organizational managers and executive leadership to understand allocated overhead costs versus operational costs?
 Have you developed KPIs and scorecards to manage organizational alignment and develop incentive programs?

 Build your data program and literacy now

 With traditional tools and methods (often Excel), you may not be where you need to be with planning for constant change.
-Speed with accuracy is critical for effective rolling forecasts and timeliness of information needed to make decisions during this recovery time.
-Making strategic, intelligent investments into increasing analytics capabilities will provide data-informed forecasts to help you take advantage of the opportunities being presented in the recovery.
+Speed with accuracy is critical for effective rolling forecasts and timeliness of information needed to make decisions.
+Making strategic, intelligent investments into increasing analytics capabilities will provide data-informed forecasts to help you take advantage of the opportunities being presented in the future.
 How is your company going to win?
-Prepare now for better times ahead!
+Prepare now!

 Now is the time to make sure you can.
 Developing or enhancing your data strategy now can help you ensure your data is valid and programmatically fed to your models, freeing up your talented team to be more strategic and proactive in identifying opportunities to make your company stronger.
 And keep in mind that it’s easier with a partner, so give us a call, and we’ll help you hit the ground running.